kieferk/dfply/README.md

 goal of this architecture is to make dfply concise and easily extensible.
 There is a more in-depth overview of the decorators and how dfply can be customized further down.

+**Expect frequent updates to the package version as features are added and any bugs are fixed.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->